Bamboo Forum

 There is quite some confusion about the rhizome structure of Guadua angustifolia as Guadua species are classified as clumpers, however the reality is quite different...

-The long-necked rhizomes can easily extend one meter or more before turning upwards into a new culm, and outdistancing some bamboos with leptomorph (running) rhizome systems.
+The long-necked rhizomes can easily extend between 1 and 2,5 meters before turning upwards into a new culm, and outdistancing some bamboos with leptomorph (running) rhizome systems.
 Rather than "clumping" bamboo, Guadua bamboos are more properly characterized as having a pachymorph rhizome system with a diffuse habit (or "open clumpers") – though even this often understates the matter.

 Guadua Bamboo Rhizome Morphology